 During the period of the Reformation it temporarily found itself in the hands of Protestants, then returned to the Catholics.
 In 1788, the church was destroyed by fire.
 During the reconstruction, the southern entrance portal in the classicism style was added.
 In 1904, the neo-Gothic crowning of the tower was added.
 In the 1950s, it was renovated and subsequent maintenance works were carried out in the years 1981-1989.

-The church is an impressive gothic building with a length of over 54 meters, a width of 34 meters and an interior height of up to 16 meters.
-It consists of a three-nave, hall corpus and also three-nave, three-side ended chancel.
+The church is an impressive Gothic building with a length of over 54 meters, a width of 34 meters and an interior height of up to 16 meters.
+It consists of a aisled nave of a hall form and also three-aisle, three-side ended chancel.
 A quadrilateral tower is added to the nave from the west side.
 Outside the church is clasped with buttresses, between which there are large lancet windows.
 The interior is covered with net and stellar vaults supported on powerful octagonal pillars.

 Website wikipedia.org, Kościół św.
 Mikołaja w Preszowie.